6. Have you both named your beneficiaries?

 You can name a living person, a trust, your estate, or any combination of these options.
-You and your spouse should periodically review and keep all your beneficiary designations up to date because significant life events such as a marriage, a divorce, a birth, an adoption, or a death in the family can significantly change your perspective on who gets what.
+You and your spouse should periodically review and keep all your beneficiary designations up to date, because significant life events, such as a marriage, a divorce, a birth, an adoption, or a death in the family, can significantly change your perspective on who gets what.

-- Are you financially liquid and flexible?
-The investment strategy you’ve been following during the accumulation stage may not be the optimal one after retirement.
+The savings strategy you’ve been following during the accumulation stage may not be the optimal one after retirement.
 Since you’ll be partly dependent on these assets going forward, it is wise to consider taking a more conservative approach.
 In addition, consider how you can make those assets a little more liquid and flexible, just in case you need them unexpectedly.